-- double our sports provision from Premier Sports, employing another sports coach to work with the children at lunchtime and run P.E sessions in the afternoon.
+- double our sports provision from Premier Sports, employing another sports coach to run P.E sessions in the afternoon.

-- We have also arranged for a second group of children to undertake a weekly programme of Forest School in Birkenhead Park.
+- arrange for groups of children to undertake a weekly programme of Forest School in Birkenhead Park.

-- We have introduced three video screens, two external and one in the school entrance area, which play short films including exercises at lunchtime for the children and messages to learn about healthy lifestyle.
+- maintain three video screens, two external and one in the school entrance area, which play short films including exercises at lunchtime for the children and messages to learn about healthy lifestyle.

 - introduce circuit training each morning at playtime.

 - continue the teeth brushing scheme in Foundation Stage and Year 1.

 - enter more competitions and escort the children to these events

 In our Year 6 cohort 76% met the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.

 Click on the link below to view our action plan for 2018-2019: